 Pet Travel on Private Yacht

-Owners or captains of pleasure/leisure crafts, boats, yachts and commercial or cargo ships arriving in Barbados are required to report the presence of any animals onboard their vessel to the Port Authority and to the Veterinary Inspector.
-They must arrange for proper inspection of the animals.
+Owners or captains of pleasure/leisure crafts, boats, yachts and commercial or cargo ships arriving in in any port are required to report the presence of any animals onboard their vessel to the Port Authority and to the Veterinary Inspector.
+They must arrange for proper inspection of their animals.

-Any animal on board any ship or above-mentioned vessel must be kept securely on board in a locked room for the duration of the vessel's stay in Barbados.
-Owners must not walk these animals on piers, jetties, quays, beaches or other areas as the animal will be deemed to have been imported and landed illegally and will be seized.
+For those islands where your pet does not meet entrance requirements, it must be kept securely on board in a locked room for the duration of the vessel's stay.
+Owners must not walk these animals on piers, jetties, quays, beaches or other areas as the animal will be deemed to have been imported and landed illegally and is subject to seizure.

 Caribbean and Mexico

-It has been reported to us by other traveling pet owners that when visiting many of the Caribbean countries as well as Mexico the form 7001 and a $20.00 bill is all that is needed.
+It has been reported to us by other traveling pet owners that when visiting many of the Caribbean countries as well as Mexico the form 7001, proof of parasite treatment and a $20.00 bill is all that is needed.
 There are certainly exceptions.
-The Bahamas requires you to get a permit in advance, which costs $10.00.
-Some of the British colonies have stricter rules and a few islands prohibit pets coming ashore entirely.
+The Bahamas requires you to get a permit in advance.
+Some of the British colonies in the Caribbean have stricter rules and a few islands prohibit pets coming ashore entirely.

 Cats and dogs arriving onboard private yachts, boats or commercial vessels must meet requirements to enter New Zealand.
 They must be secured onboard while docked at an approved port until they are given clearance.
 If your cat or dog does not meet the requirements, your pet must remain secured onboard the boat while the vessel is docked.

 Click here for pet import regulations for entering over 220 countries.